Last Updated on by Michael Brockbank

 5. Never Use the Same Word to Start or End Two Consecutive Sentences

 Using the same word to start or end two sentences or more in a row leads to an awkward layout.
-In fact, my retaining client will point out these issues and ask for changes.
+In fact, a client I have on retainer will point out these issues and ask for changes.

 In reality, using the same words too often in more than two sentences will also hurt the readability level of the piece.
 Again, this is another one of those instances where it might be acceptable depending on the content.

-In this example, I would simply leave out, “from the oven.”
-This is because the “oven” is already established in the previous sentence.
+In this example, I would simply leave out, “from the oven” in the second sentence.
+This is because the “oven” is already established in the previous layout.

 6. Watch the Comma Usage